United States Citizenship and Immigration Services (USCIS) generally allows individuals with criminal convictions to apply for citizenship.

-USCIS normally asks this question to see if you possess “good moral character.”
-USCIS only grants citizenship to people that display this quality.
+USCIS will normally ask this question to see if you possess “good moral character.”

 In most cases, they’ll look especially hard into what you’ve done for the last 5 years.
 However, they always take your full criminal history into account.

 As a general rule, you should avoid applying for citizenship if you’ve been convicted of any crime within the last 5 years.

 When establishing an applicant’s good moral character, a USCIS officer will evaluate three things: